 There is a transitional period to allow administration of these benefits to be transferred, during which the Department for Work and Pensions will continue to administer Disability Living Allowance for Children, Personal Independence Payment and Attendance Allowance on Social Security Scotland's behalf.
-Those already in receipt of the Department for Work and Pensions benefits will not need to re-apply and their awards will be transferred in the future, in phases.
+Those people already in receipt of the Department for Work and Pensions benefits will not need to re-apply and their awards will be transferred in the future, in phases.

-The Child Disability Payment is the first of the application-based disability benefits to be introduced by the Scottish Government.
+Child Disability Payment is the first of the application-based disability benefits to be introduced by the Scottish Government.
 It provides money to help with the extra care and mobility costs that a child living with a disability might have.
-The pilot launched on the 26 July for new applicants living in of Dundee City, Na h-Eileanan Siar and Perth and Kinross.
-On 22 November, Child Disability Payment will launch nationwide to all new applicants living in Scotland.
-From mid-October, children aged 15 to 17 who get Disability Living Allowance for children from the Department for Work and Pensions will have their award transferred to Social Security Scotland in phases.
-Clients under 15 years old will have their award transferred from spring
+The pilot launched on the 26 July 2021 for new applicants living in of Dundee City, Na h-Eileanan Siar and Perth and Kinross.
+On 22 November 2021, Child Disability Payment launched nationwide to all new applicants living in Scotland.
+From 11 October 2021, children who are aged over 15 and a half to 17 who get Disability Living Allowance for children from the Department for Work and Pensions have started to have their award transferred to Child Disability Payment in phases.

-&lt;sup>4 The Scotland Act 2016 webpage at http://services.parliament.uk/bills/2015-16/scotland.html
+&lt;sup>5 The Scotland Act 2016 w ebpage at http://services.parliament.uk/bills/2015-16/scotland.html